xenia-project/xenia/README.md

 DirectX 11 support is required.
 To get full speed and compatibility Mantle may be required in the future (which means R9 AMD cards and up).

+### (some argument over an unimportant technical choice)

+In general: 'I don't care.'

+Here's a short list of common ones:

+* 'Why Python 2.7?
+3 is awesome!' -- agreed, but gyp needs 2.7.
+* 'Why this GYP stuff?' -- CMake sucks, managing Xcode projects by hand sucks, and for the large cross-platform project this will become I'm not interested in keeping all the platforms building any other way.
+* 'Why this xenia-build.py stuff?' -- I like it, it helps me.
+If you want to manually execute commands have fun, nothing is stopping you.

 ## Known Issues